Avenue of the stars

 HENRY FONDA (1905 – 1982)

-The patriarch of a family of actors, including son Peter and daughter Jane, Henry Fonda is remembered for his roles in 12 Angry Men, and the 1981 On Golden Pond, his last film, with Katharine Hepburn and daughter Jane, which garnered him his Oscar.
+The patriarch of a family of famous actors including son Peter and daughter Jane, Henry Fonda is especially remembered for his roles in 12 Angry Men and the 1981 On Golden Pond with Katharine Hepburn and his daughter Jane, which garnered him his Oscar.
 He is also remembered for his powerful role as Tom Joad in the 1940s production of Grapes of Wrath.

 HUMPHREY BOGART (1899 -1957)

 He was known simply as “Bogie” and in 1999 the American Film Institute named him the greatest male star of classic American cinema.
 His portrayals of detectives Sam Spade in “The Maltese Falcon” and Phillip Marlowe in “The Big Sleep” became the model for all actors appearing in film noir.
 He and third wife Lauren Bacall, 25 years his junior, played each other’s love interest in “Dark Passage” (1947) and “Key Largo” (1948).
 He received the Academy Award for Best Actor for his role as the cantankerous river steamboat captain opposite Katharine Hepburn’s straight-laced missionary in the World War I adventure “The African Queen” (1951).